Reasons for Denial:

 - The applicant made a “material misstatement” on the application form.

-- As indicated on the application form, you are required to disclose any offense for which you were charged, arrested, convicted or plead guilty to – even if the offense was later dismissed.
+- As indicated on the application form, you are required to disclose any offense for which you have ever been charged, arrested, convicted or plead guilty to – even if the offense was later dismissed.
 If applicant is not otherwise prohibited, the denial letter will include instructions on how to request a complete criminal history record check so that full disclosure can be made when applicant is able to reapply.

 Additional reasons – A class 1 applicant may be denied if the applicant has been convicted of: